Criminal Justice - B.S.

 Upon completion of the program, graduates are expected to:

-- Explain the historical backgrounds, agencies, professions, purposes, functions and administration of the American criminal justice system.
+- Apply the historical contexts and knowledge of the American criminal justice system to current issues within the field.

 The program’s judicious mix of criminal justice and arts and sciences courses is intended to develop and enhance each student’s critical thinking and effective communication skills, as well as their appreciation for diversity, citizenship, leadership and public service.
 In keeping with the unique curriculum and varied career opportunities available to graduates of the Criminal Justice program, students are encouraged to take advantage of available internship, study abroad and elective course opportunities that target their specific interests and goals.